 Even at lower doses, intrathecal medications can still cause side effects including nausea, drowsiness, urinary retention, or respiratory changes.
 Ziconotide, a non-opioid option sometimes used in intrathecal pumps, carries its own specific profile of neurological side effects that requires close monitoring, particularly during the initiation phase.

-Dependency and withdrawal considerations
+Understanding Dependency and Withdrawal

 If the pump malfunctions or is removed suddenly, patients on opioid-based therapy can experience withdrawal symptoms.
 This is why proper programming, regular follow-up, and a clear emergency plan are standard parts of ongoing care.